-Kids vibrato made easy has been long awaited by violin teachers, to break down vibrato into 3 easy and clear steps for kids in primary school.
+Kids’ Vibrato Made Easy has been long awaited by violin teachers, to break down vibrato into 3 easy and clear steps.
+In fact, this resource is especially for your kids in primary school.

 Finger rotations ensure flexibility in the joints and Mr Circle Monster helps kids visualise this!